 Current and future adversarial weapon systems are increasingly putting at risk U.S. military assets deployed on land, at sea, airborne, and in space.
 With ongoing advances in the underpinning S&T, interest is growing in future use of directed-energy weapons to counter this threat.
 Prototype directed energy weapons are beginning to be deployed-for example the demonstration Laser Weapon System (LaWS) on the USS Ponce.
-However, significant technological challenges remain before the directed-energy management required; materials and components to improve robustness and damage thresholds; and approaches to sub-scale testing for proof of principle and risk reduction.
+However, significant technological challenges remain before the directed-energy and components to improve robustness and damage thresholds; and approaches to subscale testing for proof of principle and risk reduction.